Aggregate logs from MySQL, including slow queries and error messages.

 /var/log/mysql/slow_queries.log), error log file (such as

-/var/log/mysqld.log), and any other log files which remote_syslog should watch.
+/var/log/mysqld.log), and any other log files that remote_syslog2 should watch.

 Start the daemon:

-Here is a sample which makes MySQL log to syslog and directly to
+Here is a sample that sends MySQL logs to syslog and directly to a file: